research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ### Add community

 To create new community use "Add" button.
-Provide name, short description and logo in the modal.
+Provide a name, short description and logo in the modal.

 ### Edit community